haraprasadj/chat_with_your_data/README.md

 # Known issues

-The file upload utility in `Configure` tab does not work.
+- The file upload utility in `Configure` tab does not work.
 I am just copying over the pdf file to `./docs/input` directory.
+- The conversation window does not scroll, we might need to refresh the whole page once to see new content

 # How to use